 by Faith Farthing

 Anorexia and bulimia nervosa are widely regarded as the most lethal of mental illnesses.
 Baffling and incomprehensible to all concerned and to normal folk, these maladies have confounded health-care professionals for decades.
 Anorexics and Bulimics Anonymous provides a solution to the quandary of these disorders.
 Derived from the lived experience of out ten-year-old Fellowship of recovering anorexics and bulimics, this textbook contains all the information we have come to regard as vital to full recovery from our deadly affliction.
-Using the addiction model and the 12-Step Program has led us to a level of freedom from our mental obsession that none of us could have dreamed possible.
+Using the 12-Step Program has led us to a level of freedom from our mental obsession that none of us could have dreamed possible.

 Treatment Manual For Anorexia Nervosa: A Family-Based Approach